-Thank you for your support of Piedmont and for your prompt vote.
+Thank you for your support as a REIT investor.
 We greatly value our relationship with you and will continue to keep you informed in the days ahead regarding your investment.

 Sincerely,

 /s/ Donald A. Miller, CFA

 Donald A. Miller, CFA Chief Executive Officer Piedmont Office Realty Trust, Inc. (f/k/a Wells Real Estate Investment Trust, Inc.)